 12. Be busy all day but not productive

 Well hello, I’m an expert in this one!
 I can easily manage to keep myself super busy all day, every day.
 There is so much to do!
-After all, you need to get your work life sorted and you need to constantly organize trips and new places to live.
+After all, you need to get your work-life sorted and you need to constantly organize trips and new places to live.

 However, there are a few things you can do to get your level of productivity up and reduce the time you spend doing all of your jobs significantly.
-Don’t fall in the bad habit of working all day on things that you could easily do quicker or don’t have to do at all.
+Don’t fall into the bad habit of working all day on things that you could easily do quicker or don’t have to do at all.

 Learn more about how you can improve your productivity when working in a remote job.